City between sky and sea

 Prenota il tuo alloggio a Trapani

-Not far from the Church of Purgatory you overlook the main street where the Cathedral of San Lorenzo is located, dating back to 1300.
+Not far from the Church of Purgatory, you look out onto the main street where the Cathedral of San Lorenzo , dating back to 1300, is located.

-Inside there are three naves and various works of refined workmanship.
-An interesting Dead Christ attributed to the Flemish painter Van Dyck .
+Inside there are three naves and several works of refined workmanship.
+Interesting is a Dead Christ attributed to the Flemish painter Van Dyck .

-Corso Vittorio Emanuele is the city's living room, a meeting and shopping place.
-The marvelous complex of the Church of the Jesuit College, built in 1596, overlooks it.
-The classical façade is splendid, enriched with baroque elements, while inside the three naves are a riot of stucco work by Sanseverino, a pupil of Serpotta.
+Corso Vittorio Emanuele is the city's living room, a meeting place and a place for shopping.
+It overlooks the wonderful complex of the Church of the Jesuit College built in 1596.
+The classical façade is splendid, enriched by baroque elements, while inside the three naves are a triumph of stucco by Sanseverino, a student of Serpotta.

 Chosen for you